 If scope creep is identified, agreed and charged for, profitability and cash flow both improve with no extra work being performed.

 Setting client expectations, by stating what is and isn’t included at the outset, is the key to dealing with scope creep.
 This issue is explained in useful detail in Richard Burcher’s article Pricing – a technology solution.

 Many firms do not time record for fixed fee work; and even if they do, they do not necessarily monitor those records.
 The result is that additional work (and value) is sometimes provided to the client without it being charged for.
-If all fee-earners fully time record, management can analyse time spent and identify scope creep, enabling better decisions in the future.
+If all fee-earners fully time record, management can analyse time spent and identify scope creep, also enabling better future pricing decisions.

 8. Flexible workforce and outsourcing

 In a downturn, inflexible overheads (eg office rents, staff salaries) can be disastrous in terms of profitability and cash flow.

 But a lack of staff is a common issue at the moment, rather than a need to let staff go.